 Animals are not dumb and whatever you try to do, they will evade and undo to get to the rich cornucopia of food called a human home.
 The same story can hold true for squirrels or raccoons that take up residency in your attic without paying rent.
 While we may have evolved to live in the same space, unless they pay rent, do the dishes and clean-up, they are not welcome at our house and we want to get rid of them.
 If you are a humane individual and do not enjoy killing animals, how can you protect yourself and your family from rats, squirrels and raccoons

-Often the first impulse is to call an exterminator or pest removal service of which there are many in Chicago.
+Often the first impulse is to call an exterminator or pest removal service of which there are many in Salt Lake City.
 However, this solution is not without problems.
 First, it is costly and exterminators are rarely kind to the animals.
 They often routinely use toxic chemicals such as baits and fumigants.
 This is OK if you don’t mind dogs, cats and small children picking up small pellets eating them and either being dead or rushed to hospital emergency rooms.

 But something must be done.
 Rats, squirrels and raccoons can be dangerous.
 They can be infected with pests and plagues that harm people.
 They can also bite and attack, and worse yet they can carry rabies.
 They can eat through plastic pipes for dishwashers or water.